rozsass/text-dev-editor/_pages/home.md

 ## Codes and coding help

 We provide access to get all the code we used --  in R, Stata and Python.
-*  For more check out the [Data and code](/data-and-code) page.
+For more check out the [Data and code](/data-and-code) page.
 We plan the first release for R and Stata in December 2020, and for Python, we plan an early 2021 first release.

-* **Update**: Public [github repo](https://github.com/gabors-data-analysis/da_case_studies) with pre-release versions available.
+Public [github repo](https://github.com/gabors-data-analysis/da_case_studies) with pre-release versions available.
+** Status update:**
+* R -- All codes ready.
+Used for graphs in textbook.
+* Stata -- All codes ready.
+In the lack of machine learning capabilities, no code for chapters 15,16,17, some limitations for chapter 18.
+* Python -- Under preparation.
+Chapters 01-12 ready, chapters 13-24 are under development.
+Should be ready by early 2021.

 Users can see a